-During the summer, students have countless opportunities to work in the public interest – fellowships, externships and clinical programs are available to Miami Law students.
+During the summer, students have countless opportunities to work in the public interest – fellowships, externships, clinical programs, and volunteer opportunities are available to Miami Law students.
 For some, creating a dream job with an agency across the nation, or across the globe, allows for a unique experience while others take a public interest law course and obtain a placement in one of South Florida's legal service agencies/clinics.
 For yet other students, doing clinical placements in any one of over 20 local agencies is the next step in developing and applying legal skills is the right fit.

 Regardless of whether students pursue opportunities near or far, we encourage students to explore the many options for dedicated service this summer.